 Previously, only search engines that distributed advertising and were exclusively focused on Russians could remove information.
 According to the new rules, the requirement will now apply to all search engine operators.

-In addition, all operators will have to connect to the Roskomnadzor register of information resources within 30 days.
-After connecting, they are obliged to stop issuing search results with information about sites and resources banned in the Russian Federation within three days.
+In addition, all operators will be required to connect to the Roskomnadzor registry of information resources within 30 days.
+After connecting, they will be obligated to cease the search output of information about sites and resources prohibited in the Russian Federation within three days.

-Earlier, www1.ru reported that Russia has tested a quantum technology capable of encrypting data with unhackable keys.
+Earlier, www1.ru reported that Russia tested a quantum technology capable of encrypting data with unhackable keys.

-A Special Program for Blocking Content on the Web Has Been Developed in Russia
+A Special Program for Blocking Content on the Web Developed in Russia

 Now on home